hafiz-huzaifa-waqas/Basic_Chatbox/README.md

 ## Features:
 ***Mood Detection:*** Detects user’s mood using TextBlob sentiment analysis and suggests a suitable activity based on the mood.

 --> Tells a joke

 --> Tells a fact

 --> Asks a riddle

 --> Offers small games(guess number, Rock-Paper-scissor)

 --> Polite Responses (Handles greetings, farewells, and small talk to make the conversation feel more interactive.)

 ## Note:
-> This chatbot does not use AI or machine learning models — it's based entirely on conditional logic and sentiment polarity via TextBlob.
+> This chatbot does not use AI or machine learning models, it's based entirely on conditional logic and sentiment polarity via TextBlob.